Write a great application for teacher training

 - school-centred initial teacher training (SCITT)

-The Apply 2 phase opens on 16 November 2017.
+The Apply 2 phase opens in November 2018.
 If you don't hold any offers from the Apply 1 phase, you can then make further applications.
 They have to be made one at a time but can be for any route and you can keep applying until you're offered a place.

 Make sure you have two suitable referees ready and that you pass the professional skills tests as early on as possible.
-Have a look at the teaching courses on TARGETpostgrad to choose the route you want.
+Have a look at the teaching courses on TARGETjobs to help you choose the route you want.